 As a result of these challenges, orthopedic surgeons who function as acute orthopedic surgeons or orthopedic hospitalists are one of the latest trends in hospital medicine.
-Many surgeons find that being part of a comprehensive program that provides round-the-clock coverage and care for patients is preferable to the demands of a private practice and/or the inconvenience of taking call at the hospital.
-Being part of a highly qualified team of surgeons and advanced practitioners, who are embedded in the hospital 24/7 to ensure continuity of care, means that surgeons can enjoy a manageable work schedule, a professionally exciting career and competitive compensation.
+Many surgeons find that being part of a comprehensive program that provides round-the-clock coverage and cares for patients is preferable to the demands of private practice and/or the inconvenience of taking a call at the hospital.
+Being part of a highly qualified team of surgeons and advanced practitioners, who are embedded in the hospital 24/7 to ensure continuity of care, means that surgeons can enjoy a manageable work schedule, a professionally exciting career, and competitive compensation.

 For hospitals, the benefits are also compelling: the continuity and standardization that improves patient care and reduces complications, plus a team of highly qualified surgeons who are aligned with their goals to reduce unnecessary readmissions, achieve high patient satisfaction and reduce medical errors.

-Pamela Mehta, MD, Surgical Affiliates Chief of Orthopedic Surgery, believes that, “The goal for every patient should be access to high quality surgical services no matter what time of day or night it’s needed.
+Pamela Mehta, MD, Surgical Affiliates Chief of Orthopedic Surgery, believes that “The goal for every patient should be access to high-quality surgical services no matter what time of day or night it’s needed.
 Applying acute care surgery standards to the orthopedic model can improve performance and resolve ongoing issues of reducing complications, improving outcomes, lowering costs, increasing efficiency and enhancing patient satisfaction.”

 The acute orthopedic surgery program is a long-term, sustainable approach to meeting orthopedic surgery needs in a community and ensuring consistent coverage for patients needing both emergency and general orthopedic surgery.
 The program can be implemented as both a stand-alone and as a complement to acute care surgery and trauma programs.